bukandicki/bukandicki/README.md

 - Vuetify
 - Svelte

-I'm very happy because I'm currently working on amazing projects from several communities and companies 😁😁😁
+I'm very happy because I'm currently working on amazing projects 😁😁😁

 Fun fact
 I love to play guitar 🎸, watch movies 🎥, and also I love cats because they so cute 😹